Jean Siméon Chardin: Life

 Chardin was born in Paris, the son of a cabinetmaker, and rarely left the city.
-He lived on the Left Bank near Saint-Sulpice until 1757, when Louis XV granted him a studio and living quarters in the Louvre.
+He lived on the Left Bank near Saint-Sulpice until 1757, when Louis XV granted him a studio and living quarters in the Louvre Palace.

 Chardin entered into a marriage contract with Marguerite Saintard in 1723, whom he did not marry until 1731.
 He served apprenticeships with the history painters Pierre-Jacques Cazes and Noël-Nicolas Coypel, and in 1724 became a master in the Académie de Saint-Luc.

 According to one nineteenth-century writer, at a time when it was hard for unknown painters to come to the attention of the Royal Academy, he first found notice by displaying a painting at the "small Corpus Christi" (held eight days after the regular one) on the Place Dauphine (by the Pont Neuf).
 Van Loo, passing by in 1720, bought it and later assisted the young painter.

 Upon presentation of The Ray and The Buffet in 1728, he was admitted to the Académie Royale de Peinture et de Sculpture.
 The following year he ceded his position in the Académie de Saint-Luc.
 He made a modest living by "produc[ing] paintings in the various genres at whatever price his customers chose to pay him", and by such work as the restoration of the frescoes at the Galerie François I at Fontainebleau in 1731.

 In November 1731 his son Jean-Pierre was baptized, and a daughter, Marguerite-Agnès, was baptized in 1733.
 In 1735 his wife Marguerite died, and within two years Marguerite-Agnès had died as well.

 Beginning in 1737 Chardin exhibited regularly at the Salon.
 He would prove to be a "dedicated academician", regularly attending meetings for fifty years, and functioning successively as counsellor, treasurer, and secretary, overseeing in 1761 the installation of Salon exhibitions.